SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 So MMT shows us *how* to realize the vision of Keynes and Marx.

-Keynes wrote that the human dignified work week could be reduced to around three hours.
+Keynes wrote that the human dignified work week could be reduced to around three days.
 Leaving people more time for leisure and getting along with their family.
 Marx and Engels wrote it in a slogan:
 *From each according to their ability, to each according to their needs.*